seffparker/icinga2-teams-notification/README.md

 1. When the notification for a host is enabled, it will be inherited to all of its services checks, unless disabled for the specific service(s).

 # Installation and Basic Configuration
-1. Copy the two `teams-notification-*` confs to `/etc/icinga2/conf.d/` directory and configure the existing host or service configuration like the provided one in `sample.conf`
+1. Copy the two `teams-notification-*` confs to `/etc/icinga2/conf.d/` directory
 1. Modify the `vars.teams_notifications_icinga2_base_url` in `teams-notifications-configuration.conf` with your IcingaWeb2 Base URL.
 This is to jump to Alert Dashboard right from Teams channel.
+1. Configure the existing host or service configuration like the provided one in `sample.conf`
+3. Get the `webhook_url` of the Teams Channel and add in to the `object User` section of required notification user(s).
+[Read more here](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)
-1. Validate the Icinga2 configuration and restart the service.
+4. Validate the Icinga2 configuration and restart the service.

 # Advanced Configuration
 1. The notification color can be changed in the array variable `vars.teams_notifications_color` using HEX notation.